-Zoë Martlew's debut album: Album Z
+Zoë Martlew's debut Album Z: an update

 Last seen (by me, at least) as composer at a Wigmore Hall concert featuring Héloïse Werner (The Plot: review).
 Zoë Martlew now steps forward into the limelight of the recorded arena with her first complete album: two tasters have been released.
 From my first experience of her over two decades ago in her show Zoë Unleashed ….
 Unhinged, uncensored, underwired! as part of the Semley Music Festival in 2004 (review), it was clear that here is a composer/performer who has a unique, and seemingly endless, energy.